Walsall Council: Premises

 The council meets at the Council House on Lichfield Street, which had been completed in 1905 for the old borough council.
 It replaced the earlier Guildhall on High Street, which had been built in 1867 on a site which had been occupied by the town's guildhall from the fifteenth century.
 The council's main offices are in the Civic Centre on Darwall Street, which is linked to the Council House by a bridge over Darwall Street.

 Elections

-Since the last boundary changes in 2004, the council has comprised 60 councillors representing 20 wards, with each ward electing three councillors.
+Since the last boundary changes took effect in 2026, the council has comprised 60 councillors representing 20 wards, with each ward electing three councillors.
 Elections are held three years out of every four, with a third of the council (one councillor for each ward) being elected each time for a four-year term of office.